JulianKM/Weather-Report/README.md

 # Weather-Report

 ## Discription
 This application can show your city's current temperature, humidity, and wind force.
 It can also display the next 5 days weather.
+I used API keys to get waether information.

 ## Diployed Link & Screenshots
 https://juliankm.github.io/Weather-Report/